FortiGate

 Traffic Selectors:

-FortiGate itself act as the source device and it will take the IPsec VPN outgoing interface (WAN) interface IP as source if no IP address is setup on the tunnel interface, this is by design.
+FortiGate itself acts as the source device and it will take the IPsec VPN outgoing interface (WAN) interface IP as a source if no IP address is set up on the tunnel interface, this is by design.

-There are instances where a tunnel could traverse traffic out via an IP which has no relation to config like a DMZ interface which has nothing connected.
+There are instances where a tunnel could traverse traffic out via an IP that has no relation to the config like a DMZ interface which has nothing connected.

-In which case source and destination address will not match the phase2 selector and ping request will get dropped at FortiGate itself.
+In this case source and destination address will not match the phase2 selector and the ping request will get dropped at FortiGate.

 name=HO_port1_2 ver=1 serial=1 10.40.16.57:0->10.40.16.20:0